Supermagnum/SuperKoch/README.md

 13 Words-Per-Minute is one element every 92.31 milliseconds.

 The Farnsworth method sends the dits and dahs and intra-character spacing at a higher speed, then increasing the inter-character and inter-word spacing to slow the sending speed down to the overall speed.
 For example, to send at 5 wpm with 13 wpm characters in Farnsworth method, the dits and intra-character spacing would be 92.3 milliseconds, the dah would be 276.9 milliseconds, the inter-character spacing would be 1.443 seconds and inter-word spacing would be 3.367 seconds.
-That method is used to make it easier to identify pause between morse code signs.
+That method is used to make it easier to identify pause between morse code signs, so that they don't "blend together".

 Learning at speeds below 13 WPM is strongly discouraged because building reflexes does not work at slow speeds.